moughxyz/viberunner/README.md

 npm run build

 # 4. Test the built visualizer
-# Copy to your visualizers directory and reload in Vizor
+# Copy to your visualizers directory and reload in Vibeframe
 ```

 ### Required Build Output